jchen0615/movie-search-app/README.md

 In short, this web app leaverages **React** to implement a single-page web application with a multi-page feeling.
 **Axios** is being used in regards of sending HTTP requests to The Movie Database (TMDB) API to retrieve information regarding movies.**Jest Enzyme** is leveraged for unit testing.

-### Quick Setup
-This application leverages The Movie Database (TMDB) API.
-Please visit https://www.themoviedb.org/?language=en-US for account signup and request for an **API key** before using this application.
-After you have completed registration and received an API key, open up **'AccessToken.json'** file that is located in 'src' folder and replace 'Enter your API key here' with your API key.
-You are now ready to run npm start in the terminal to start up the application.

 ### Features
 **Home page**